 Art Gallery of Alberta

 Edmonton has world-class art begging to be seen, but what if you don’t have the money to cover admission?
-The AGA offers free admission from 6-9 p.m. the last Thursday of every month.
+The AGA offers free admission from 5-8 on Tuesdays and Wednesdays.
 You may need to wait in line for a few minutes, but it’ll be worth it.
-And remember, exhibits change up every few months so check online to see what’s new and upcoming.
+Remember, exhibits change every few months, so check online to see what’s new and upcoming.

 Love live theatre but can’t afford to go?
 The Citadel theatre offers some seats on Sunday afternoon on a pay-what-you-can basis.
 Sunday doesn't work?
 Choose another evening and show up an hour before show time to get rush tickets at half price!